Kerr-AdS type higher dimensional black holes with non-spherical cross-sections of horizons: Multiply rotating Kerr-AdS-type black holes with non-spherical horizons

 In the fully-rotating case the tensor field \eqref{3VI24.f78} is manifestly regular near those zeros of $1-\ellsquare \bar r^2$ which are distinct from zeros of $ \barVh -2\bar m\br $.
 We will show shortly that these zeros are distinct under \eqref{1XII24.1}.

 Possible concerns about the signature of \eqref{3VI24.f78} at zeros of $1-\ellsquare \bar r^2$ are dispelled by Proposition~\ref{P6XI24.1}.
-So, as already mentioned, the original form of the metric provides an extension of the Kerr-Schild form of the metric across $\{\br = \pm \ell\}$.
+So, as already mentioned, the original form of the metric provides an extension of the Kerr--Schild form of the metric across $\{\br = \pm \ell\}$.

 Recall that

 thus $ \barVh -2\bar m\br $ vanishes when $\br$ is a root of the equation